House of Ash and Bone Cover Concept

 Chapter 1: April 13, 1984

-“Please don’t.
-Please don’t.
-Please don’t.”
-I whisper, hiding behind a large metal dumpster.
+“No. No. No.” I whisper, crouching behind a large metal dumpster.

 The footsteps stop.